-The BFA program in art with a concentration in drawing offers a learning environment for creative, intellectual and technical growth that leads to quality art practice and professionalism.
-The program encourages a wide spectrum of approaches to contemporary drawing as visual expression, ranging from traditional to innovative.
-Students work under the guidance of a large, full-time faculty of active professionals who are nationally and internationally recognized.
-Visiting artists of national stature enhance the program with lectures and individual undergraduate critiques.
+The BFA program in art with a concentration in drawing offers a dynamic environment for creative, intellectual and technical growth that leads to quality art practice and professionalism.

 Students choose their BFA concentration at the time of admission.
 Following admission, if a student wishes to change their BFA concentration, students may meet with their School of Art academic advisor.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.